-The predicted profiles of conventional subsidence, tilt and curvature along the alignments of Sandy Creek Road and Barraba Lane are shown in Figs. C.03 and C.04, respectively, in Appendix C. A summary of the maximum predicted values of total subsidence, tilt and curvature for these roads, after the completion of each of the proposed longwalls, is provided in, is provided in Table 6.1.
+The predicted profiles of conventional subsidence, tilt and curvature along the alignments of Sandy Creek Road and Barraba Lane are shown in Figs. C.03 and C.04, respectively, in Appendix C. A summary of the maximum predicted values of total subsidence, tilt and curvature for these roads, based on the Extraction Plan Layout, is provided in, is provided in Table 6.1.